Input-output equivalence and identifiability: some simple generalizations of the differential algebra approach: Identifiability

-\begin{definition} Similarly, a model $\dot{\mb{x}} = f(\mb{x},t,\mb{u,p})$ is said to be \emph{uniquely} (respectively \emph{non-uniquely}) \emph{structurally identifiable} for a given choice of output $\mb{y}$ if every parameter is uniquely (respectively non-uniquely) structurally identifiable, i.e. the equation $\mb{y}(\mb{x},t,\mb{p}^*) = \mb{y}(\mb{x},t,\mb{p})$ has only one solution, $\bf p = p^*$ (respectively finitely many solutions).
+\begin{definition} Similarly, a model with state equations $\dot{\mb{x}} = f(\mb{x},t,\mb{u,p})$ and output $\mb{y}$ is said to be \emph{uniquely} (respectively \emph{non-uniquely}) \emph{structurally identifiable} for a given choice of output $\mb{y}$ if every parameter is uniquely (respectively non-uniquely) structurally identifiable, i.e. the equation $\mb{y}(\mb{x},t,\mb{p}^*) = \mb{y}(\mb{x},t,\mb{p})$ has only one solution, $\bf p = p^*$ (respectively finitely many solutions).
 Equivalently, a model is uniquely structurally identifiable for a given output if and only if the map $\Phi$ is injective almost everywhere, i.e. if there exists a unique set of parameter values $\mb{p}^*$ which yields a given trajectory $\mb{y}(\mb{x},t,\mb{p}^*)$ almost everywhere. \end{definition}

 The equivalence classes generated by $\Phi$ are precisely the sets of parameter values yielding the same output, so that if the fibers of $\Phi$ contain finitely many elements, the model is locally (non-uniquely) identifiable, and if the fibers of $\Phi$ contain infinitely many elements, the model is termed \emph{unidentifiable}.
+In this case, typically there exists a set of identifiable combinations of parameters that represents the parametric information available in the data (except in degenerate cases where the model is reducible or has insensitive parameters).
+These combinations are not unique---sets of identifiable combinations that generate the same field are equivalent, e.g., $\{ab, c/b\}$ and $\{ab, ac\}$.